 The results of these trials were compared with published information on similar patients who did not receive Selected Vegetables/Sun’s Soup.
 Most patients receiving the vegetable mixtures lived longer, were better able to carry out their daily activities, and either gained weight or did not lose weight.
 In some patients who ate Selected Vegetables/Sun’s Soup, tumor growth slowed or the tumor completely went away.
 Because patients in these trials received other treatments, it is not known if their responses were caused by Selected Vegetables/Sun’s Soup, the other treatments, or both.
 None of the trials were randomized or controlled.
 Randomized clinical trials give the highest level of evidence.
 In randomized trials, volunteers are put randomly (by chance) into one of 2 or more groups that compare different treatments.
 In a controlled trial, one group (called the control group) does not receive the new treatment being studied.
 The control group is then compared to the groups that receive the new treatment, to see if the new treatment works.
 Randomized controlled trials, enrolling larger numbers of people, are needed to confirm the results of studies done so far on Selected Vegetables/Sun’s Soup.

-One randomized clinical trial (NCT00246727) of patients with stage IIIB or stage IV non-small cell lung cancer is now being conducted.
-The trial is comparing the survival of patients receiving Selected Vegetables/Sun's Soup with patients receiving a placebo (inactive substance).
-Both groups are receiving treatment with supportive care, such as radiation therapy, surgery, or palliative care.
+One randomized clinical trial (NCT00246727) of patients with stage IIIB or stage IV non-small cell lung cancer was conducted.
+The trial compared the survival of patients receiving Selected Vegetables/Sun's Soup with patients receiving a placebo (inactive substance).
+Both groups received treatment with supportive care, such as radiation therapy, surgery, or palliative care.

 No harmful side effects or risks have been reported in the use of Selected Vegetables/Sun’s Soup.
 Some patients felt full or bloated after eating the dry form, but patients who ate the frozen mixture did not report this.